 In fact, Delaware is America’s most popular state to form an LLC or Corporation.
 More than half a million business entities have their legal home in Delaware including more than 50% of all U.S. publicly-traded companies and 60% of the Fortune 500.

-Why Nevada is the Best State for Incorporating Your Online Business
+Why Nevada is the Best State to Incorporate an Online Business

 If you plan to incorporate in Nevada, its worth knowing that Nevada offers the best incentives in terms of taxes.
 This is because Nevada lacks business income tax, franchise fees, capital gains tax, state corporation tax, or inheritance tax.
 If you are unsure, that means there are zero specific taxes geared towards business.
 Furthermore, Nevada does NOT have an IRS Information Sharing Agreement at all.
 This makes Nevada the ultimate tax haven for those who want to incorporate in Nevada.

 What Happens If You Incorporate in the Wrong State